Research data management

 Research data is the information, records and files that are collected or used during the research process.
 Examples include notebooks, recordings, survey forms, specimens and other samples, photographs or computer code required to reconstruct meaningful information.

-Publish and promote your research data using Figshare.
-With Figshare, you can:
+Publish and promote your research data using the Research Repository.
+With the Research Repository you can:

 • publish, share and promote your research;